tleecsm/VoVTCG/www/data/cards.md

  - Rank: 1

-Prevent all damage dealt to recruited allied cards that share a field with this reinforcement until the end of the turn.
+Prevent all damage dealt to recruited allied cards that share a field with this reinforcement until the end of this turn.
 <br>

 ##### ALP.RNG.011